Road & Travel Magazine

 Seniors Want to Maintain Freedom

-My parents are in their mid-80s and until last year were both in good physical and mental health.
-Suddenly, my father began having seizures, which later turned out to be the result of lung cancer.
-Although he is now on medication that prevents seizures he has wisely removed himself from the road, just in case.
-Once a very active man (he worked until he was 85), he is now a housebound senior who sleeps, eats, watches TV and waits for the cancer to take his life.
-Without his mobility, he's bored and looks forward to going to chemotherapy just to get out of the house.
+My parents drove well into their 80s and until then were in good physical and mental health.
+Then, my father began having seizures, which later turned out to be the result of advanced lung cancer.
+He wisely removed himself from the road.
+Once a very active man (he worked until he was 85), he became a housebound senior who slept, ate, watched TV and waited for the cancer to take his life.
+Without his mobility, he was bored and actually looked forward to going to chemotherapy just to get out of the house.

 My mother, on the other hand, insisted her driving skills were as sharp as ever.
 However, after a few life-threatening trips to the grocery store as her passenger, I knew she had to stop driving.
-She was driving dangerously close to the curb, her reaction time was poor and she was missing stop signs and traffic lights.
-Her driving was so bad that I forbade my 32-year-old adult daughter to ever ride as a passenger with her.
+She was driving dangerously close to the curb, weaving in and out of her lane, reaction time was slow, and she was missing stop signs and traffic lights.
+Her driving was so bad that I actually insisted that my adult daughter not ride with her anymore.
+Shortly thereafter, she was diagnosed with Alzheimer's.
+We discovered that one of the first signs of the disease was the inability to stay inbetween the lines on the road... lots of swerving in and out, not unlike a drunk driver and just as dangerous.

 This is not to say everyone in their 80s should have their license taken away.
-There are plenty of 50 and 60-year-olds who shouldn't be on the road either, which leads to my point: it's not really a matter of age, but ability.
+There are plenty of 50 and 60-year-olds who shouldn't be on the road either, which leads to my point: it's not really a matter of age, but rather mental and physical ability.

 Aging, no matter how healthy you are, slows down our physical and neurological mobility.
 Simple everyday tasks, once easy to perform, become more daunting.
 Slowly, our independence is robbed as aging gives way, leaving driving as one of the last frontiers of freedom we have.
 This makes it hard to tell a parent or loved one that they shouldn't drive anymore because their ability is impaired and they're a danger to themselves and others.
 If they don't recognize it themselves they'll not only be hurt by the accusation but insulted as well.
 Expect them to put up a fight.